yyefet/list-of-dao-investment-opportunities/README.md

-# list-of-dao-investment-opportunities
+# list of DAO Crypto Investment Opportunities
-Curated list of Crypto DAO Investment opportunities
+Curated list of Crypto DAO Investment opportunities by category

+## REAL ESTATE
+* lofty.ai: Invest in tokenized real estate for only $50 and sell anytime.